RAF Tura

 Royal Air Force Tura or more simply RAF Tura is a former Royal Air Force station located in Tura, Cairo Governorate, Egypt.
 The station is located in underground tunnels, which housed storage and maintenance workshops, engine repair, signals repair, and general engineering sections.

 History

-The station was built in tunnels, formed by the ancient Egyptians to quarry out limestone for the casing stones of the pyramids.
+The station was built in already-existing tunnels, formed by the ancient Egyptians to quarry out limestone for the casing stones of the pyramids.

-Tura Quarries
+Tura quarry

 According to recent surveys, the quarrying system involved interconnecting tunnels, known as “fingers”.
 These tunnels were arranged roughly parallel to each other, conforming to the shape of a human hand.
 Each tunnel was managed by a foreman responsible for the excavation.
 Well-reposed natural pillars and dry-packed stone walls with rubble cores to support the roof were used to prevent collapse.
 Despite the safety precautions, mining accidents were frequent due to negligence in the maintenance of the support structures.
 Rubble from excavations were also repurposed to reinforce tunnels.
 Tools like heavy wooden mallets, steel edges, and brass bolsters were used to split stone blocks.